-At Ascutney Trails, you’ll find a 30-mile network of mapped and marked mountain bike trails spanning the ski area in Brownsville, and the adjacent West Windsor Town Forest.
+On the Ascutney Trails network, you’ll find a 30-miles of mapped and marked mountain bike trails located within the former ski slopes and the adjacent West Windsor Town Forest, and private lands.
 Carefully planned and routed to guide you through some of the most beautiful and diverse terrain in New England, the hand-built trails stand as a premier destination for mountain-bikers from all over the northeast and beyond.
-The trails are built and maintained by our friends at Sports Trails of the Ascutney Basin (STAB), and offer a challenging and enjoyable riding experience for mountain-bikers of all skill levels.
+The trails offer a challenging and enjoyable riding experience for mountain-bikers of all skill levels.

 The most current trail information can be found here: www.stabvt.org/trails-report